ConaxGames/cLibraries/README.md

 </dependency>
 ```

-### Shading cLibraries

-Because cLibraries must be shaded into your plugin to avoid conflicts, you should configure the [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/) with relocation in your project's `pom.xml`:
+Because cLibraries must be shaded into your plugin to avoid conflicts, you should configure the _[maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/)_ with relocation in your `pom.xml`:

 ```xml
 <configuration>